Ircama/Sony_SLink/README.md

 }
 ```

-Check the *examples* directory for further exaples.
+Check the *examples* directory for further examples.

 # Description of the functions